Cape Town International Convention Centre

-The Cape Town International Convention Centre (CTICC) is a convention centre in Cape Town, South Africa.
+The Cape Town International Convention Centre (CTICC) is a large convention center in Cape Town, South Africa.
 The centre opened in June 2003.
 It is run as a partnership between the City of Cape Town and the Western Cape government.

+Location

+The centre takes up approximately 6.1 ha in the city's Foreshore region, which forms part of Cape Town CBD.
+The center is within easy reach of the Victoria & Alfred Waterfront and numerous major hotels.
+The CTICC is served by the Westin Cape Town Hotel, located on the same premises, in the north-western corner.